 Kate clasped Bess’s hand.
 “There’s still time for you to marry and have children.”

-Bess stroked the portrait of her mother – young and smiling, the woman in the ring seemed to speak of loving life.
+Bess stroked the portrait of her young, smiling mother, who seemed to speak of loving life.
 “My father murdered her.
 He compared his love for her to the stars themselves and said he could not bear to be apart from her.
 He moved Heaven and Earth to make her his queen, yet the time came when he did what was necessary to kill her and rid her from his life.”
 Bess raised a haunted face.
 “I will never marry, sister.”